dresswithpockets/Project-Cygnus/README.md

   * The english language only, please.
 Changes made that aren't in english probably won't be accepted in an official build.

 #### Issue Tracking
 I use Atlassian Jira to track my personal progress on the project.
+Every week I will update the issues page to be concurrent with my current issues in Jira.

 ## Licensing
 I, Tristen Horton, hereby grant individuals and entities the right to use the code and content found in Project Cygnus for personal, educational and non-commercial use, free of charge, free of royalties.